-Melissa Shore hardly bothers to open email from Delta Airlines’ preferred opt-in list anymore.
-It’s not because she’s not interested.
-She travels a lot in her work as a senior analyst with New York-based research firm Jupiter Communications, and she’s always looking for travel deals.
+Melissa Shore is hardly bothering anymore to open an email from Delta Airlines’ preferred opt-in messages.
+It’s not because she’s not interested any longer.
+She needs to travel frequently for her work as a senior analyst with New York-based research firm Jupiter Communications, and she’s always looking for some travel deal.

 Companies might do this by phone, fax, or mail, Peppers and Rogers suggests, but they must follow two key strategies: customer data from different departments and channels should be integrated, and that information should be used not only to communicate with the customer but also to accommodate the customer and security issues lure.
 They should all hire the best hackers and learn from their experiences if they want to stay on top of their game.